Your Carbon Footprint Is A Measure Of Your Lifestyle’s Climate Impact.

 To help give an idea of what different size footprints look like we’ve put together a simple example.
 This chart shows a ‘typical’ footprint for a 1t, 5t, 10t, 15t and 20t CO2e personal footprint:

-Before we start to analyse these footprints, it is important to note that they haven’t been plucked out of thin air.
+Before we start to analyze these footprints, it is important to note that they haven’t been plucked out of thin air.
 The 20t footprint is similar to an average American, 15t to a Canadian, 10t to a Britain or German, and 1t to an average Indian.
 The 5t footprint is similar to the global average for 2010.

 If we look across these five example footprints a few things a clear:

-Food emissions are important across all footprints, and though they grow with footprint size their share of the total diminishes.
+Though they grow with footprint size their share of the total diminishes.
 As people get wealthier they tend to eat more animal products, waste more food and eat highly processed foods.
 Each of these requires more energy and thus adds to the food footprint.

-Travel emissions are the easiest way for a personal footprint to grow quickly.
 Travel is something people spend more on as they get wealthier, particularly holiday travel.
 Each 3000 miles you drive in a car with average fuel economy will add around a tonne to your footprint.
 In the case of flying each 8 hours in economy class will also add about a tonne to your travel footprint.

-Services generally have low carbon intensity per amount spent, but they can make up a large share of spending.
+But they can make up a large share of spending.
 In places where people spend a lot on health, educational, recreational and financial services these footprints become quite large.

 Because each of the 1t, 5t, 10t, 15t and 20t CO2 examples are based on the average of a large region they look quite similar.
 Although your footprint may look like one of these, it could easily be very different.
 If you fly a lot your footprint might be dominated by travel.
 If you move house and buy a lot of new stuff it could be dominated by products.